MusicalArtist12/Juliaviolet.dev/public/Projects/Website.md

 # Result

 I mean, the result is right here.
 I'm quite proud of the outcome.
 I learned Typescript, React and Next.JS, as well as reinforced my CSS and HTML skills.
-I do not consider this project *d1one* by any means, since I plan on coming back to update it as grow and change as a person.
+I do not consider this project *done* by any means, since I plan on coming back to update it as grow and change as a person.